Dmarett1/YouTo4/README.md

 <h3>youtube-to-mp3 is an open-source converter for YouTube videos into mp3 files
 It is built using html so you will have to run it in your browser but it requires very little setup!</h3>
+I will be adding an mp4 addition to this soon enough.
+I just needed to download youtube video mp3 for music samples and I hated how all other websites took too long or displayed stupid ads, so I made my own.

 <h2>How to run:</h2>